58-Year-Old Caregiver Is Back to Helping Others After Severe Wrist Fracture

 You Might Also Like …

-Wrist Patient Stories
+Patient Stories Wrist

 Disclaimer: The materials on this website have been prepared for informational purposes only and do not constitute advice.
 You should not act or rely upon any medical information on this website without a physician’s advice.
 The information contained within this website is not intended to serve as a substitution for a thorough examination from a qualified healthcare provider.
 The display of this information is not intended to create a health care provider-patient relationship between the Indiana Hand to Shoulder Center and you.